johnmichaelkuczynski/writing101/replit.md

   - Follow-up questions properly reference earlier discussion
   - Fixed isolated Q&A issue - now supports genuine conversations
   - Context includes both paper content and conversation history
+- July 01, 2025: Performance optimizations for faster responses
+  - Reduced conversation history to last 3 exchanges (from 6) for speed
+  - Compressed paper context to key concepts instead of full text
+  - Reduced max_tokens from 2000 to 300 for faster generation
+  - Lowered temperature from 0.7 to 0.3 for more focused responses
+  - Response time improved from ~8s to ~6.5s